rhysmorgan134/SocketMost/README.md

-# There is currently an issue with the latest version of raspberry OS and i2s audio.
-If you wish to use i2s audio please stay with this version of raspberry os https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2023-12-06/
+# ~~There is currently an issue with the latest version of raspberry OS and i2s audio.
+If you wish to use i2s audio please stay with this version of raspberry os https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2023-12-06/~~
+# Issues have now been resolved, updated overlay and gpio numbering will work on latest release

 ## SocketMost for use with [PiMost](https://shop.moderndaymods.com/products/pimost-hat-usb-c-power-most25-only)